LMscope/Jbeil/Graph Features Extraction/README.md

 ## Description:

-This folder can be used to build graph and extract graph features.
+The main.ipynb file comprises an implementation to build graph and extract graph features from a network dataset.

 > features-Copy1: In_Unique_Usr